 Many teledermatology platforms do not require the patient download any additional software or apps.
 Obviously, the better your high speed internet connection during your telederm visit, the better you will be able to communicate with your doctor.

 Teledermatology has increased access to services for patients with access issues, or during times when access is impaired.
 It does this by allowing patients to communicate and be consulted via the web or some other means.
 Texas has passed some pretty good state laws requiring insurance providers to cover these services with little restrictions.
 Your private data is still protected by HIPPA so you really have nothing to worry about.

-You can read more about telemedicine strategies in my New York Times article here; or to learn more about teledermatology or set up a telemedicine appointment in Texas, contact me!Previous Post Next Post
+You can read more about telemedicine strategies in my U.S. News & World Report article here; or to learn more about teledermatology or set up a telemedicine appointment in Texas, contact me!Previous Post Next Post